robnewport/robnewport/collections/_posts/2023-05-25-measure-extremism.md

 ---
 layout: post
-title: "Hosting Your Static Site"
+title: "How to measure extremism?"
-date: 2018-09-13T05:22:42Z
+date: 2023-05-25T05:22:42Z
-authors: ["Sage Kirk", "Mike Vance"]
+authors: ["Rob Newport", "Jade Hutchinson"]
 categories: ["Hosting", "Development"]
-description: "Hosting your website as a static site will improve performance and improve security."
+description: "How do we measure extremism and can it be detected."
 thumbnail: "/assets/images/gen/blog/blog-1-thumbnail.webp"
 image: "/assets/images/gen/blog/blog-1.webp"
 ---